Studio Signpost: History

 The company was founded in 1959 as a magazine advertising agency and stepped into the anime industry in 1989 by Keiji Kusano and Yoshikazu Tochihira.
 In 1993, the company took on the name Studio Kikan and released their first animated works Shima Shima Tora no Shimajirou.
 In 1996, the company established Arms as a separate studio to focus on adult animation and subcontracted animation work.

 The studio became a subsidiary of Pierrot in 2008 and changed its name to Pierrot Plus in 2009.
 Kusano stepping down as CEO to become a chairman, and was replaced by CEO of Arms, Osamu Shimizu.

 On September 20, 2019, the company changed its name to Studio Signpost.
-Ken Hagino, who had worked at Pierrot as animation producer was appointed as the new CEO.
+Ken Hagino, who had worked at Pierrot as animation producer, was appointed as the new CEO.
 In conjunction with this change, the official website of Arms was closed down, and the company was later dissolved on October 6, 2020.
+Shimizu and most of the animation producers associated with Arms merged into Studio Signpost, with Shimizu taking a position as a board member.
+In 2026, Hagino was made chairman and co-CEO of the company with former Pierrot producer Naoyuki Oshikiri taking the role of president and co-CEO.